YouTube Premium: As YouTube Premium

 On June 18, 2018, YouTube rebranded the service as YouTube Premium.
 The price of the service also changed from US$9.99 to US$11.99 per month for new subscribers.
 The existing pricing, as well as bundling of YouTube Premium with Google Play Music, was grandfathered in some countries for those who subscribed prior to the rebranding.
 Alongside the rebranding, the service also expanded into Canada, and 11 European countries (Austria, Finland, France, Germany, Ireland, Italy, Norway, Russia, Spain, Sweden and the United Kingdom).

 The rebranding came alongside the re-launch of YouTube Music as a music streaming service, which reintroduced a music-oriented subscription option (YouTube Music Premium) slotted below YouTube Premium at a US$9.99 pricing, competing primarily with Apple Music and Spotify.
 The rebranding also came amid internal concerns that the previous "YouTube Red" name could be confused with internet pornography website RedTube.

 By July 2019, YouTube Premium and YouTube Music Premium were available in approximately 60 countries and territories with a subscription price difference.
 On April 20, 2020, support was added for Unified Payments Interface for subscribers in India.

 In August 2021, YouTube began piloting a second subscription tier, "YouTube Premium Lite" in European markets such as Belgium, Denmark, Finland, Luxembourg, Norway and Sweden, at a price point of €6.99.
-It contains only the ad-free viewing benefit.
+It contained only the ad-free viewing benefit.
+YouTube discontinued the Premium Lite plan in October 2023.

 In September 2022, YouTube tested paywalling 4K resolution streaming of any YouTube video behind YouTube Premium.
 Amid criticism, this pilot ended in mid-October 2022.
+In April 2023, YouTube began to pilot a variant of this concept under which some videos offer an enhanced bitrate 1080p option.